George Malcolm (musician): Organist and choir-master

 He also pursued a notable career as an organist and choir-trainer.
 After serving as organist-choirmaster of St Mary's Roman Catholic Church in Clapham, he was Master of Music of Westminster Cathedral for 12 years (1947–1959).
 He developed the choir's forthright, full-throated tone—often, but rather vacuously described as "continental"—which contrasted with that of Anglican choirs at the time.
 Benjamin Britten praised the choir's 'staggering brilliance and authority', and proposed to write a piece for them.
 This resulted in the Missa Brevis (1959).
 Its first performance was one of Malcolm's last services at Westminster Cathedral before he retired on 1 September 1959.
-He continued to play the organ, recording the Handel organ concertos for example.
+He continued to play the organ after retiring from Westminster Cathedral, and recorded the organ concertos of Handel with the Academy of St Martin in the Fields.

 Malcolm was founding patron of Spode Music Week, an annual residential music school that places particular emphasis on the music of the Roman Catholic liturgy.
 Malcolm also composed for voices, a well-known piece being his Palm Sunday introit Ingrediente Domino.
 His setting of Psalm 51 Miserere mei (composed in 1950, presumed lost but rediscovered in the Cathedral archives in 2011) is reminiscent of Ivor Atkins' 1951 version of Gregorio Allegri's Miserere.

 A devout Roman Catholic, Malcolm was awarded papal honours for his services as Master of Music at Westminster Cathedral.

 Conducting

-Benjamin Britten engaged Malcolm in 1960 to conduct the second and third performances of A Midsummer Night’s Dream.
+Benjamin Britten engaged Malcolm in 1960 to conduct the second and third performances of A Midsummer Night's Dream.

 In later life Malcolm developed a career as a conductor, forging long-standing relationships with ensembles such as the English Chamber Orchestra and the Northern Sinfonia orchestra.
 The pianist András Schiff, who left Hungary to study with Malcolm, was a frequent concerto soloist under his baton, and the two recorded Mozart's complete works for piano duet together on the composer's own piano.